-This guide is intended to provide basic security requirements to architects who are implementing Cloud Infrastructure using OpenStackOpenStackOpenStack technology.
+This guide is intended to provide basic security requirements to architects who are implementing Cloud Infrastructure using OpenStack technology.
 This is a minimal set of high-level general security practices, not intended to cover all implementation scenarios.
 Please ensure to also reference your enterprise security and compliance requirements in addition to this guide.

-6.2 Security Requirements
+Security Requirements

-gathers all requirements and recommendations regarding security topics developed in this section.
+Section 2 gathers all requirements and recommendations regarding security topics developed in this section.

-6.3 Cloud Infrastructure and VIM Security
+Cloud Infrastructure and VIM Security

-OpenStack security guide: https://docs.openstack.org/security-guide/introduction/introduction-to-openstack.html.
-In the section “Security boundaries and threats” there is extensive description on security domains, threat classifications, and attack vectors.
+In the “Security boundaries and threats” section of the OpenStack security guide [70], there is extensive description on security domains, threat classifications, and attack vectors.
 The following only touches on some of the topics and at a high level.

 6.3.1 System Hardening